seung-lab/fill_voids/README.md

 # fill_voids
-3D void filling algorithm, similar function as scipy.morphology.binary_fill_holes
+3D void filling algorithm, similar function as scipy.ndimage.morphology.binary_fill_holes

 The purpose of this repo is to make it convenient to improve upon the scipy hole filling algorithm which only applies to binary images and uses slow serial dilations.